- This post contains affiliate links. Read more here.

 The first amongst writer/illustrator Alexandra Day’s classic series in a long list of Carl books (including Carl Goes Shopping, Carl’s Christmas, and many more (there are 14).
 This inaugural volume follows Carl, a babysitting Rottweiler, and Madeleine, his infant charge, who he protects (and is ridden by!) as they head out on an adventure.Find on Amazon

 Is there anything more fun than looking at photos and illustrations of dogs?
 Dogs make for great photographic subjects, as the broad range of art and photo books attest.
 Here are just a handful of titles worth your consideration.

 You’ve seen these books for years, no doubt.
 The are now a series of these books featuring the beautiful Weimaraner breed dressed in funny costumes.
 The dogs look absurd, yet almost human.
-William Wegman is the photographer who first came to fame for photographing his first Weimaraner, ManRay in the 80s.
-That book, ABC, put him on the map, but he’s done many, many others featuring his beautiful dogs, since.Buy Now on Amazon
+William Wegman is the photographer who first came to fame for photographing his first Weimaraner, ManRay, in the ’80s.
+That book, “ABC,” put him on the map, but he’s done many, many others featuring his beautiful dogs, since.Find on Amazon

-Photographer Christian Vieler captured dogs in his signature up-close photographic style in action as they get their favorite thing—a treat!Buy Now on Amazon
+Photographer Christian Vieler captured dogs in his signature up-close photographic style in action as they get their favorite thing—a treat!Find on Amazon

 Last but not least, I suggest that you read or enjoy these books while in the company of a dog.
 You’ll be able to pause and get some furry cuddles whenever you need them, for one thing.
 Plus, you can read your favorite parts out loud to your pet.
-What better audience, really?
+What better audience is there, really?